johnnycashpersonal/juck-stack/docs/HOWTO-cpu.md

 happened in the prior instruction.
-The CPU contains a *condition register* that records information about the result of the prior ALU operation:  Was it zero, positive, negative, or an "overflow" (e.g., division by zero).
+The CPU contains a *condition register* that records information about the result of the prior ALU operation:  Was it zero, positive, negative, or an "overflow" (e.g., division by zero)?
 Each instruction contains a set of bits that are identical in format to the condition register.
 If any of the conditions specified in the `cond` field of the instruction